 The intent of these guidelines is to help prevent consumers from paying on credit card balances for 20-30 years.
 Before the guidelines were instituted, the monthly minimum payment on most credit cards was generally 2% of the outstanding balance.
 This barely covers the interest charges, and leaves very little to apply to towards the actual balance.

-For example, if you only paid the minimum 2% on a $2000 balance that charges 18% interest, it would take you about 30 years to pay off your credit card.
+For example, if you only paid the minimum 2% on a $2000 balance that charges 18% interest, it would take you about 24 years to pay off your credit card.
 And that's considering that you never charge on that card again.
-Using the same example, if the minimum payment increases to 4%, then it will only take about 10 years to pay off the balance, which will save you $3800 in interest fees.
+Using the same example, if the minimum payment increases to 4%, then it will only take a little over 8 years to pay off the balance, which will save you over $3300 in interest fees.
 If you would like to see how paying different amounts will affect how long it will take to pay off your balance, check out the credit card minimum payment calculator from BankRate.

-Even though the increased minimum payment is good in the long run, if you're like most people, you may not have the money to cover the increase right now.
+Even though an increased minimum payment is good in the long run, if you're like most people, you may struggle to make the payments at time.
 Below are some ideas to help you save money to cover the increase: